 Although many people assume technologies such as AI, analytics and the Internet of Things are…

 Computers have been good for a number of things.
 Communication, storing information, and playing games.
-In fact, gamers probably make up about a half of all computer use in homes around the world.
+In fact, gamers probably make up about half of all computer use in homes around the world.
 Serious gamers develop a lot of skills, and some of those skills actually make them a perfect fit for heavy equipment operations.
 If you look at today’s heavy equipment technology, there are similarities to playing games – just on a bigger scale.

 There is a lot of machinery today that operates using joysticks.
 However, one of the biggest advantages that gamers have when it comes to operating heavy equipment is the almost perfect hand-eye coordination that they have.
-Admittedly, the close-up screens are not the same as the window of an excavator or grader, for example, but that hand-eye coordination is still very much the same.
+Admittedly, the close-up screens are not the same as the window of an excavator or grader, for example, but hand-eye coordination is still very much the same.
 There are many gamers that can adapt from playing games on their PC or laptop to playing on a console using a television screen very easily.